 Visitors are permitted to use these sites for their personal, non-commercial use, and may not copy, modify, reproduce, sell, publish, distribute, retransmit, disseminate, display, broadcast, or create new works from any part of the data or content either on another website or as part of any commercial service without our prior written permission.

 Future performance of any models on these sites may differ significantly from historical performance.
 Hypothetical performance results are presented for illustrative purposes only and should not be interpreted as an indication of future performance.
 Hypothetical performance results (e.g., quantitative backtests) have many inherent limitations, some of which, but not all, are described below.
 One of the limitations of hypothetical performance results is that they are generally prepared with the benefit of hindsight.
+Unless stated otherwise, these results do not include transaction costs or slippage.
 In addition, hypothetical trading does not involve financial risk, and no hypothetical trading record can completely account for the impact of financial risk in actual trading.
 For example, the ability to withstand losses or adhere to a particular trading program in spite of trading losses can adversely affect actual trading results.
 The hypothetical performance results contained herein represents the application of the quantitative models as currently in effect, and there can be no assurance that the models or portfolio constituents will remain the same in the future or that an application of the current models in the future will produce similar results because the relevant market and economic conditions that prevailed during the hypothetical performance period will not necessarily recur.

 The term “maximum drawdown” as used on this site means the maximum cumulative peak-to-valley retracement on a month-end basis.
 Intra-month maximum drawdowns may be substantially higher, and future maximum drawdowns may be higher still.
 There are numerous other factors related to the markets in general or to the implementation of any specific trading model which cannot be fully accounted for in the preparation of hypothetical performance results, all of which can adversely affect actual trading results.